 1. What’s your story?
 Where are you from?

 I was born in Croatia in 1988 and at the age of 6, my family moved to Serbia.
-I’d been drawing a lot when I was a child and during my primary school, but when I started high school, which the main subject was electronics my drawing habits started to decrease and by the age of 26 I was barely drawing at all.
-Overnight, it all changed and all of a sudden I’ve started to work on sharpening my skills every day since then.
+I’d been drawing a lot when I was a child and during my primary school but when I started high school, my main subject was electronics.
+My drawing habits then started to decrease and by the age of 26, I was barely drawing at all.
+Overnight, it all changed and all of a sudden, I’ve started to work on sharpening my skills every day since then.

 2. Tell us about your aesthetic.

 For the past few months, I’ve been exploring the solid colors and linear style that has some comic and cartoonish influence.

 3. What is your favourite medium and why?